Pitt Community College, Main Campus

 Expected Work Hours

-Bachelor's degree in civil engineering, construction management, or architecture and three years of teaching experience or experience in architecture, engineering, or construction; or any equivalent combination of education and experience which provides the required skills, knowledge, and abilities.
+Associates Degree in Architectural Technology or Bachelor’s degree in architecture, construction management, or civil engineering and three years of teaching experience or experience in architecture, engineering, or construction; or any equivalent combination of education and experience which provides the required skills, knowledge, and abilities.

 MINIMUM QUALIFICATIONS OR STANDARDS REQUIRED